 Threat of Global Warming/Climate Change, 2006 Statement of Conscience

 As global warming/climate change is resulting in more extreme weather—drought in some areas and flooding in others—poorer peoples and communities of color are often the most affected by these disasters even though they contribute the least to their causes.
 Our Unitarian Universalist (UU) spiritual values call us to act on the personal, local, and national levels to adopt practices that will reverse global warming/climate change, and to do so in ways that are just and equitable.

 - Climate Change Religious Education Curriculum: This curriculum has been developed by the Unitarian Universalist United Nations Office (UU-UNO), and many of the solutions discussed are from the UN.

-- UN Climate Change Initiative which is meant to build the Unitarian Universalist (UU) climate change movement through education and advocacy and to collaborate with other climate change voices at the United Nations in order to promote a world with mitigated climate change that will be viable for us and for future generations.
+- UN Climate Justice Initiative: Meant to build the Unitarian Universalist (UU) climate change movement through education and advocacy and to collaborate with other climate change voices at the United Nations in order to promote a world with mitigated climate change that will be viable for us and for future generations.

 - UUA Treasurer: 'Is Divestment the Only Solution to Climate Catastrophe?'

 - Fred Small Sings on the Importance of 350 (YouTube)

 Subscribe to the Global Warming Email List, Sharing technical information and news about the causes and implications of global warming so we can develop appropriate strategies for individuals and congregations to combat its dangers.